 - Click Next:Confirm Order.

-- Select the Terms of Service check box and click Create Cluster.
-Note It takes about 10 minutes to create a managed edge cluster.
+- Read Terms of Service, select the check box, and then click Create Cluster.
+Note It requires about 10 minutes to create a managed edge Kubernetes cluster.

-- Testing Domain: the domain name that is used for service testing.
-The suffix of the domain is
+- Testing Domain: the domain name that is used to test Services.
+The suffix of the domain name is

-kubectl get nodecommand to connect to the cluster and view the information about the nodes in the cluster.
+kubectl get nodecommand to view information about the nodes in the cluster.